xayanide/xayanide-mixed-osu-skin/README.md

 - Numbers on hitcircles
 - Health bar with similar length and thickness to osu!
 Default skin's health bar
 - Small score and combo number elements (downscaled from osu! default skin's elements)

+### Auditory

+- No menu click sounds
+- No key press (typing) sounds
+- No button click sounds
+- No nightcore sounds
+- No applause sound
+- No paused sound
+- No menu hover, key and button sounds

 ## Known Issues
 - **instafade**: After hitcircle combo 9, the hitcircle numbers overlap with each other.